François Francoeur: Musicological and stylistic notes

 Special emphasis is placed on the above recordings for musicological as well as aesthetic reasons.
 In the transition from ages relatively little interested in earlier music (19th and early 20th century) to an age where a professional specialization in "ancient music" has arisen, composers like Francœur, who had relatively modest instrumental production or did not in other ways attract special professional attention, have often remained in obscurity.
 It is easy to see from Francœur's inventiveness and infectious rhythmic drive why he was esteemed in his lifetime.
 Had Louis XVI had him as a music instructor earlier in his life, instead of, as biographers suggest, a musical mediocrity who chilled his interest in the violin, he might have become a royal composer like Frederick the Great of Prussia.

 Francœur is sometimes categorised amongst the "Classical-era" composers who avoided the "classical style of Haydn and Mozart".
 The surviving music of Francœur (supposedly composed close to 1773), though contemporary with that of Haydn and Mozart, shows relatively few of the courtly mannerisms that abound in classical music directly sponsored by royalty.
 Rather, it has more of an "advanced Rococo" character, spicing strings with creative use of wind instruments.
-This kind of music seems to have been especially favoured by the rising bourgeoisie and lesser aristocracy in mercantile centres like London, Hamburg, Frankfurt as well as Paris, who provided an increasing market for musical composition.
+This kind of music seems to have been especially favoured by the rising bourgeoisie and lesser aristocracy in mercantile centres like London, Hamburg, and Frankfurt, as well as Paris, who provided an increasing market for musical composition.